 Certain locations within the Facility required mitigation measures for sound effects.
 Specifically, a noise barrier wall that is 28 feet high and 43 feet in length will be constructed 10 feet south of the Facility Substation transformer (Attachment 9 - Facility Substation).
 The wall will be painted in neutral, greyish brown color to reduce its visible contrast as seen from NYS Route 18/Lake Road.
 A simulation prepared for this study includes an illustration of the sound wall (Attachment 7).
 The sound wall will be very briefly visible to motorist along NYS Route 18/Lake Road.
 In addition, two modified chain link fence barriers that are 16 feet high and 100 feet in length will be constructed approximately 10 feet to the east of the two inverter skids in Area 5 of the Facility Site (Appendix 5-A, Sheet PV-C.02.05).
-However, the nearest of the two fence sound barrier sections would be located over 1,000 feet south of NYS Route 18/Lake Road, meaning the two sections of sound barrier fencing in PV array Area 5 would not be noticeable to most travelers along the highway.
+However, the nearest of the two fence sound barrier sections would be located over 1,000 feet south of NYS Route 18, and both the fence sound barriers will be oriented perpendicular to the direction of travel on NYS Route 18/Lake Road, meaning the two sections of sound barrier fencing in PV array Area 5 would not be noticeable to most travelers along the highway.